product analytics

 That abrupt exit?
 That’s customer churn—the rate at which customers stop using a company’s product or service over a specific period.

-But here’s the kicker: churn rates aren’t set in stone.
+But here’s the kicker: customer churn rates aren’t set in stone.
 They swing based on two key things: your company size and how sensitive your industry is to prices.

 Big companies?
 On average, they tend to lose around 5–7% of customers annually.
 Smaller or mid-tier ones?
-Well, they usually face a higher churn rate.
+Well, they usually face a higher customer churn rate.

 Know that your customer base constantly fluctuates due to the dynamic nature of clientele, which involves four distinct groups: These include newcomers to your service, loyal customers seeking renewal, individuals leaving due to dissatisfaction or financial constraints, and past customers contemplating a return.